Unidata/netcdf-c/docs/install-fortran.md

     gfortran are being used, then set CFLAGS=-DgFortran, and similarly set CFLAGS=-DpgiFortran for Portland Group compilers.

-3. Assume the static netCDF C library is installed under *\${NCDIR}*, the HDF5 library under *\${H5DIR}*, and other needed libraries such as zlib and curl under *\${ODIR}*.
-Some or all of these could be the same (for example "/usr/local").
+3. Assume the static netCDF C library is installed under `${NCDIR}`, the HDF5 library under `${H5DIR}`, and other needed libraries such as zlib and curl under `${ODIR}`.
+Some or all of these could be the same (for example /usr/local).

-4. Let the environment variable *\${NFDIR}* specify where you want to install the netCDF Fortan library.
+4. Let the environment variable `${NFDIR}` specify where you want to install the netCDF Fortran library.
 This can be the same location where the netCDF C library is installed (default is /usr/local).

-5. Set the CPPFLAGS, LDFLAGS, and LD\_LIBRARY\_PATH environment variables to specify where the netCDF C library is installed and where the other libraries may be found, when running the configure script.
+5. Set the CPPFLAGS, LDFLAGS, LD\_LIBRARY\_PATH, and LIBS environment variables to specify where the netCDF C library is installed and where the other libraries may be found.
 For example:

           CPPFLAGS="-I${NCDIR}/include -I${H5DIR}/include -I${ODIR}/include" \
           LDFLAGS="-L${NCDIR}/lib -L${H5DIR}/lib -L${ODIR}/lib" \